 Use configuration parameters for the monitoring tables to determine their cluster-wide or instance-only behavior.
 By default, all monitoring table configuration values are applied cluster-wide.
-See "sp_configure" on page 282 for more information.
+See "sp\configure" on page 322.

 Managing the message pipe

 These parameters determine how the cluster and instances manages the memory used to store the data for the historical monitoring tables: